Live Trading

 # Alias:

-You can also set the asset NullBuyingPowerModel in a security initializer.
+You can also set the NullBuyingPowerModel in a security initializer.
 If your algorithm has a universe, use the security initializer technique.
-In order to set the buying power of securities in the security initializer, call SetSecurityInitializerset_security_initializer before you create security subscriptions and after you call SetBrokerageModelset_brokerage_model.
+To set the buying power of securities in the security initializer, set the brokerage model, set the security initializer, and then create security subscriptions.

 SetSecurityInitializer(new MySecurityInitializer(BrokerageModel, new FuncSecuritySeeder(GetLastKnownPrices)));